composablehorizons/compose-icons/icons-heroicons-outline-android/README.md

-# Heroicons outline icons for Android
+# Heroicons Outline icons for Android

-An Android icon library with all available Heroicons outline icons as XML drawables.
+An Android icon library with all available Heroicons Outline icons as XML drawables.

 ## Installation